alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [TLMetaResolver](https://github.com/tryolabs/TLMetaResolver) - TLMetaResolver is an extension to UIWebView writen in Swift that adds the ability to parse the meta tags in the loaded web page and extract information about a native app that can be deep linked from that page.
+* [URLEmbeddedView](https://github.com/szk-atmosphere/URLEmbeddedView) - URLEmbeddedView automatically caches the object that is confirmed the Open Graph Protocol.

 ## Window